1st-wiz-adam/K10-4.0.2-for-OCP-3.11/README.md

-helm repo add kasten https://charts.kasten.io/ helm repo update kubectl create namespace kasten-io helm install k10 kasten/k10 --namespace kasten-io --version 4.0.2 --set scc.create=true --set injectKanisterSidecar.enabled=true
+helm repo add kasten https://charts.kasten.io/ helm repo update kubectl create namespace kasten-io helm install k10 kasten/k10 --namespace kasten-io --version 4.0.2 --set scc.create=true --set injectKanisterSidecar.enabled=true (This command will inject sidecar into EVERTYHING in the cluster, please read the warning below before executing)

 WARNING
 It is recommended to add at least one namespaceSelector or objectSelector when enabling the injectKanisterSidecar feature.
 Otherwise, K10 will try to inject a sidecar into every new workload.
 In the common case, this will lead to undesirable results and potential performance issues.